rachel-ng/dionysus/README.md

 I finally updated it again after abandoning it for approximately 2 years and idk how much more I'll be doing
 but it's unlikely anyone but me is reading this 🤪

+to do
+- [ ] sqlalchemy (the way this has lowkey been on my to do list for 2 years,,,)
+- [ ] verify custom css and js, see if there's a more conventional way to do it because i know you probably didn't do it right or it's changed
+- [ ] update dependencies

 ## Features

 <!-- For a list of in progress<sup>*(ish)*</sup> features, [refer to this](#to-do) -->